SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 #### Cancel

 - Request: DELETE /{collection}/{id}/transfers/latest
-- Request message: Optional Transfer Reject request
+- Request message: None
-- Response message: Optional error message
+- Response message: Status

 The new sponsoring client MUST use the HTTP DELETE method to cancel a requested transfer.
 The semantics of the HTTP DELETE method are determined by the role of the client sending the request.
-The server MAY return an empty message body when the transfer was cancelled without an error.
 The server MUST return HTTP status code 200 (OK) if the transfer resource was deleted successfully.

 Example request: